-- Place pork butt (or shoulder) and onions in slow cooker with onions placed around the outside edges.
+- Place pork butt (or shoulder) in slow cooker and place onions around the pork.

 - Mix all seasoning ingredients (coconut sugar through cumin) in a small bowl.
-Take the seasoning and rub what you can on the outside of the pork.
-Sprinkle the remaining seasoning mix on top/over the onions.
+Pour seasoning on pork and rub into all sides of the meat.

-- Cover the slow cooker and cook on low for about 8 hours, or on high for about 5 hours.
-You'll know its done when you can easily shred with a fork.
+- Cover and cook on low for about 8 hours, or on high for about 5 hours.
+You'll know its done when it can easily be shredded with a fork (see notes).

 - Once cooked through, remove the pork from the slow cooker and place on a cutting board or large baking sheet.
-Using 2 forks, shred the meat until fully shredded.
-If your pork had a bone it it, discard the bone.
+Using 2 forks, shred the meat.
+Discard any large pieces of fat and if your pork had a bone in it, discard the bone too.

 - There will be a lot of liquid left in the slow cooker.
-You will want most of this for the pork.
-I recommend draining all but about 1.5 cups of the liquid.
+You will want some of this for the pulled pork.
+I recommend draining all but about 1 cup of the liquid.
 Add shredded pork back to the slow cooker and mix with the left over liquid and cooked onions.

-- I prefer pork butt for pulled pork, but pork shoulder is also a great option.
+- Pork butt is best for pulled pork, but pork shoulder also works perfectly.